jbergler/hass-ttlock/README.md

 Home Assistant integration for TTLock based locks.

-## Currently supported features
+## Overview

+This integration uses the TTLock Cloud to communicate with your lock.
+It supports the following features:

 - Locking and unlocking
-- Loading status on startup
+- Discovery of locks on startup
-- Limited handling of real-time events
+- Real-time updates via a webhook (no periodic polling which wastes battery)
+- Additional sensors for battery, last operator + reason

 ## Known working locks